8. Lighting#

 glUniform3fv(glGetUniformLocation(shaderID, "lightPosition"), 1, &viewSpaceLightPosition[0]);

 Recall that \(A^\mathsf{T}\) is the transpose and \(A^{-1}\) is the inverse of the matrix \(A\).
-You don’t need to know why we use this equation but if you are curious click on the download link below.
+We use this transformation to ensure that the normal vector is perpendicular to the surface after the object vertices have been multiplied by the \(MV\) matrix.
+If you are interested in the derivation of this transformation, click on the dropdown link below.

 Derivation of the view space normal transformation

-If \(A^\mathsf{T} * M = I\) then the view space normal and tangent vectors are perpendicular.
+If \(A^\mathsf{T} MV = I\) then the view space normal and tangent vectors are perpendicular.
 Solving for \(A\) gives

 #version 330 core